amalik18/IoTUpdates/README.md

 To customize your Mosquitto broker please edit the file in `/etc/mosquitto/mosquitto.conf`

+Customization is necessary to set ports for each of `tcp` and `websockets` transport methodology.

 ### Client
 To setup the client all you need is Python.
 It should be vended by default with the Ubuntu distribution but in case it isn't, follow the steps below: